monbanquet/Sylph/README.md

 ## Sylph features
 - New builders
 - Default JSON converter
-- Custom request processing
+- Custom response processing
-- Logs
+- Logs request and response
 - An URL Builder
 - All Exception are convert to RuntimeException